datamirror · Stata

 - All properties hold within strata (e.g. by year, region, wave, treatment group).

-- Enables panel / longitudinal data synthesis with independent distributions per stratum.
+- Enables per-wave (cross-sectional) synthesis with independent distributions per stratum.
+Within-unit time-series dependence is not modeled (see Limitations).

 Layer 4 — Checkpoint constraints ⭐